tgherzog/boatworks/projects/coamings/_posts/2021-02-01-winch-blocks.md

 title: Winch Blocks
 ---

-**Note:** this part of the project wasn't especially smooth or linear, and in several places I had to double back and correct earlier mistakes.
-The following account reflects what I probably *should* have done, and where relevant I've included notes as to where I initially went wrong.

 Winch blocks weren't part of the original plan.
 But while fitting the port coaming Sonny noticed that the standalone starboard winch block had some serious rot issues of its own.
-So that would need to be fixed, which would mean removing the winch, sanding off the old vernish, filling the rot with epoxy, and resealing.
+That would need to be fixed, which would mean removing the winch, sanding off the old varnish, filling the rot with epoxy, and resealing.
 So the winch blocks would have to be part of the refurbishing after all.
 It turns out that removing the winch blocks was a lot easier than I thought, and I decided to refinish all of them.
 The winches themselves were way past due